 Experimenting with musical gesture in digitally-mediated performance environments.

-*Deposits are non-refundable but may be used for future residency within one year.
+*Deposits are non-refundable but may be used for future residency within one year, if notified in advance.
+Contact us for details.